 In the bonds of the Old South,

-Enjoy your summer and I look forward to seeing each and every one of you the first weekend of September at Zoar.
-It will be a very enjoyable event.
+I look forward to seeing each and every one of you soon.

 In the bonds of the old South,

 Tim Perry, Col. 7th Btn, ANV, Commanding